vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 }
 ```

-The `block_uid` is the unique identifier use to download the slot content in the data-plane.
+The `block_uid` is the unique identifier used to download the slot content in the data-plane.

-## Offset committment
+## Offset commitment

-It's the client responsability to "commit" its offset, stating it fully process a specific slot event in our history.
-Next time the client connect, Fumarole service will remember where the user left at.
+It's the client's responsibility to "commit" its offset, stating that it has fully processed a specific slot event in our history.
+Next time the client connects, the Fumarole service will remember where the user left off.

 Still inside the control plane `Fumarole.Subscribe` bidi-stream, to commit your offset you need to send: